 Grass dye has been used to color grass and fix visual imperfections of a lawn since the 1950s when it was used to dye grass for Hollywood movie sets and golf courses.
 The practice of dyeing grass has become more common as it becomes a cheaper alternative to spending money over-seeding, fertilizing, watering and replacing lawn patches.
-You can create your own lawn dye by mixing several different plant nutrients and food coloring.
+Create your own lawn dye by mixing several different plant nutrients and food coloring.

 Reasons for Homemade Grass Dye

 If you're living in a neighborhood with a powerful Home Owner's Association (HOA), you may have been threatened with fines for a yard with dead patches.
 Even if you try reseeding the patch and watering more, it will still take time for new grass to grow and you may be fined by the day until grass is green.
 Grass dye is a cheap quick fix to keep the HOA satisfied and save money and time.
-Homemade grass dye can be even cheaper than a store-bought bottle and you can find most ingredients for it around the house.
+Homemade grass dye can be even cheaper than a store-bought bottle and most ingredients for it are found around the house.
 Another reason grass dye has become necessary for some homeowners is drought-related watering restrictions.
 Some types of grass cannot get the amount of water they need because of watering restrictions.

 Benefits of Homemade Grass Dye